antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Announcing .NET Core RC2
 ========================

 Today, we are announcing the release of .NET Core RC2.
-You can use it to build ASP.NET Core and console apps for Windows, OS X and Linux.
+You can use it to build ASP.NET Core, console apps and class libraries for Windows, OS X and Linux.
 RC2 is a major update from the November [RC1 release](https://blogs.msdn.microsoft.com/dotnet/2015/11/18/announcing-net-core-and-asp-net-5-rc/), including new APIs, performance and reliability improvements and a new set of tools.

 You can [install .NET Core 1.0 RC2](http://dot.net/core) now, on Windows, OS X and Linux.
 You can also use it with [Docker](https://hub.docker.com/r/microsoft/dotnet/).